leeib3041/Virtual-Memory-Simulation/README.md

 # Virtual-Memory-Simulation
 Program to simulate a paged virtual memory system.
 It will read a virtual addresses and maintain counts of memory accesses, TLB misses, and page faults.

-The simulation system uses:
+### The simulation system uses:
- >  24 bit virtual addresses  - 16-bit virtual page number (VPN) & 8-bit page offset
+* 24 bit virtual addresses  - 16-bit virtual page number (VPN) & 8-bit page offset
- > 16 bit physical addresses  - 8-bit physical frame number (PFN) & 8-bit page offset
+* 16 bit physical addresses  - 8-bit physical frame number (PFN) & 8-bit page offset

 The simulated system also contains a single-level TLB that provides the VPN-to-FPN translation when there is a TLB hit.

 This is a simple simulation, the memory accesses are not categorized as reads, instruction fetches, or writes.
 Although, it can be added to the implementation in the future.
 Therefore, all the accesses are treated as reads, so there is no need to track dirty pages and no need to verify page access permissions.

  Page table is indexed by VPN - pseudo-LRU policy based on vector of use bits Core map is indexed by PFN - pseudo-LRU policy based on vector of use bits
                           TLB - fully-associative (can be simulated with  a linear search, FIFO policy
 * Physical memory is not simulated in this program

-Files include:
+### Files include:
- > paging.cpp   - program
+* paging.cpp   - program
- > makefile     - simple makefile, nothing special
+* makefile     - simple makefile, nothing special
- > trace1       - basic test, uses paging.cfg
+* trace1       - basic test, uses paging.cfg
- > trace2       - all misses (TLB and page faults) test, uses paging.cfg
+* trace2       - all misses (TLB and page faults) test, uses paging.cfg
- > trace3       - forces verbose print out in middle of execution test, uses paging.cfg
+* trace3       - forces verbose print out in middle of execution test, uses paging.cfg
- > trace4       - a more complicated testing, use paging1.cfg (must be changed within the code)
+* trace4       - a more complicated testing, use paging1.cfg (must be changed within the code)
- > paging.cfg   -
+* paging.cfg
- > paging1.cfg  -
+* paging1.cfg

-paging config files have 3 lines each:
+### paging config files have 3 lines each:
- > PF (# of page frame)
+* PF (# of page frame)
- > TE (# of table entries)
+* TE (# of table entries)
- > UP (# of memory accesses for an observation period of usage, this is the access count after which the current use bit              vector is shifted right)
+* UP (# of memory accesses for an observation period of usage, this is the access count after which the current use bit              vector is shifted right)

-Makefile will provide the compilation, but there is no make run since test runs change based on file input: main execution:   ./paging < trace1, ./paging < trace2, ./paging < trace3, ./paging < trace4 another method:   head -10 trace# | ./paging another method:   ./paging -v < trace#           # "-v" parameter is a verbose output, when used it will printout the details                                                     of each address transaction.
-Without it, it will just print the amount of                                                     access, TLB misses, and Page faults
+Makefile will provide the compilation, but there is no make run since test runs change based on file input: main execution:   ./paging < trace1, ./paging < trace2, ./paging < trace3, ./paging < trace4 another method:   head -10 trace(1,2,3,4) | ./paging another method:   ./paging -v < trace(1,2,3,4)
+*"-v" parameter is a verbose output, when used it will printout the details of each address transaction.
+Without it, it will just print the amount of access, TLB misses, and Page faults*

 Trace files contain 24-bit hex values (6 hex digits) representing virtual memory